pearfalse/bitterlemon/README.md

 ### Implementation details

 The reference encoder first converts the input bit stream to a series of runs, each 1 to 64 bits in length.
 There is then a second pass that replaces some of these runs with frames, where it would take fewer bytes to do so.
-This may not give the theoretical maximum compression in all cases, but provides near-maximal efficiency for most cases without vastly increasing the complexity of the encoder.
-If there is a need to encode a specific subset of data a certain way, you can encode segments separately and concatenate their Bitterlemon byte streams together.